 A little less than two years ago, I created a free Facebook group called Online Business BFFs (formerly Blog + Biz BFFs).
 When I originally created this group, my life and business were virtually unrecognizable from what they are now.

 I was wrapping up my former business as a web designer, had just launched my first online course, and had a team of one — me.
 My newfound business as a course creator was a little more simple at that time.
-There were less duties to take care of, less team members to worry about, and more opportunity to spend time in my newly formed Facebook community, where I sought to bring people together and create a community that felt positive and uplifting for its entrepreneurial members.
+There were less duties to take care of, less team members to worry about, and more opportunity to spend time in my newly formed Facebook community, where I sought to bring people together and create a community that felt positive and uplifting for its entrepreneurial members (even though I’m closing this group, I still feel that FB can help you get more clients.)

 And I’ve been thrilled that so much of my vision has come to fruition inside the Online Business BFFs group.
 Relationships have formed.
 Collaborations have taken place.
 And more or less, the community has continued to be a hopeful, positive, and inclusive place to hang out.